 - ‘“When a Woman Speaks the Truth About Her Body”: Ethel Smyth, Virginia Woolf, and the Challenges of Lesbian Auto/biography’, delivered at the 37th Annual Conference of the Royal Musical Association, ‘The Theory and Practice of Musical Biography’, King’s College London, 19–21 October 2001.

-- Talk on Ethel Smyth for Surrey Archaeological Society/Surrey History Centre, forthcoming, 21 April 2018.
+- ‘Dame Ethel Smyth, Groundbreaking Composer, Writer, and Suffragette’, Surrey Archaeological Society/Surrey Local History Committee annual symposium, Surrey History Centre, Woking, 21 April 2018.